2ID and ROK Army test water purification during Ulchi Freedom Shield

-Pfc.
-Honie Garcia, a water treatment specialist assigned to 194th Division Sustainment Support Battalion, Sustainment Brigade, 2nd Infantry Division/ROK-U.S. Combined Division, shows Cpl.
-Beom-gi Lee, a signalman, and Pvt.
-Tae-woo Kim, a combat engineer, assigned to 1113th Engineer Group, Capital Defense Command, how to purify water during a water purification training as part of Ulchi Freedom Shield on Anyang Base in Anyang-si, South Korea, Aug.
-19, 2025.
+“Working with the ROK Army has really brought us to identify how we will be nested with them during real-time operations and allow us to expand our capabilities across the peninsula.
+If war activities did break out, we would be able to conduct combined water operations in conjunction with the ROK Army.”

 Ulchi Freedom Shield is an annual combined exercise conducted in support of the ROK-U.S. Mutual Defense Treaty signed in 1953.
-This combined exercise program highlights the ironclad commitment between the two nations to maintain a robust combined defense posture and to defend the people of the ROK from any threat.
-(U.S. Army photo by Spc.
-Cheyenne Mayer)
+The exercise highlights the ironclad commitment between the two nations to maintain a robust combined defense posture and to defend the people of the Republic of Korea from any threat.

+The 2nd Infantry Division/ROK-U.S. Combined Division is the last remaining permanently forward-stationed division in the U.S. Army.
+The division deters aggression and maintains peace on the Korean Peninsula, and, if deterrence fails, is ready to “Fight Tonight” in support of the U.S.-Republic of Korea Alliance.

 |Date Taken: